MohammedAymane/UE-AD-A1-GRPC/README.md

 ## :dart: About ##

-This is a simple microservice application to manage movies reservation implemented using Flask and REST and gRPC technology
+This is a simple microservice application to manage movies reservation implemented using Flask, REST and gRPC technology
 ## :sparkles: Features ##

 :heavy_check_mark: CRUD for movies reservation